csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 console.log(5 + 10);
 ```

 As you work through this exercise, go ahead and type out the lines of code in your dev tool's console panel.
-When you do this, you will see the code being ran in the browser's console.
+When you do this, you will see the code being ran directly in the browser's console.

-Alternatively, one can type these in your script.js file.
+Alternatively, one can type these lines in your script.js file.
 If you do this, you will need to wrap them in a console.log statement to have the code shown to you in the browser's console.

 ### 2. Math, Dates
 * The most basic thing you can do in javascript is math.